 Can a dying man restore love from nothing but memory, or is the past just too far gone to fix?

-If you’d like “In Memoriam” in paperback, check Indiebound for a local store near you, buy direct from Wilde City Press, or online at your e-tailer of choice for On the Run: Tales of Gay Pursuit and Passion.
+If you’d like “In Memoriam” in paperback, check Indiebound for a local store near you, they might still have a copy of On the Run: Tales of Gay Pursuit and Passion.
 If you’d like “In Memoriam” solo as an e-novella, it’s available on Kindle via Lethe Press, and is my only title included in Kindle Unlimited (I wanted to offer something there for those who read only through the KU program).
 It’s also available as an audiobook through Audible.
 Edited by Jerry L. Wheeler, and cover art by Inkspiral Design.